tufts-digital-collections-archives/aspace-cuid-plugin/README.md

   end
 ```

-If you want to use a sequence number, you can use the ArchivesSpace sequence
+If you want to use a sequential number, you can use the ArchivesSpace
-functionality:
+sequence functionality:

 ```
 AppConfig[:cuid_generator] = proc do